Traditional Guiding vs. The Future of Guiding in Istanbul

 With easier access to the latest research, broader perspectives, and global interpretations, new-generation guides can practice more, improve quickly, and adapt on the fly.
 This naturally boosts their overall performance and propels them ahead in the race.

-But that doesn’t mean new-generation guides don’t have anything to learn from their predecessors.
-Guiding is, at its core, a tradition.
-It carries a legacy.
-Experience, methodology, emotional intelligence, and the art of storytelling are lessons that only time—and the mentors who came before us—can impart.
-Learning is a vital part of growth, and I strive to soak up knowledge from the traditional school every single day.
+That doesn’t mean new-generation guides have nothing to learn from those who came before them.
+Guiding in Istanbul is, at its core, a tradition with a deep legacy.
+Experience, methodology, emotional intelligence, and storytelling are lessons only time—and mentors—can teach.
+That’s why learning from the traditional school remains part of my everyday growth.

 Traditional Personality vs. New-Generation Scripted Tours